brought to you by our platinum sponsor

 IDLDRC - Funding Future Research Into DLD

 The best part?
-Proceeds from the conference will go to funding a 2022 RESEARCH GRANT to further research into Developmental Language Disorder!
+Profits from the conference will go to funding a 2022 RESEARCH GRANT to further research into Developmental Language Disorder!
+The research grant will be for $15,000 AUD.
+More details to come in the coming months.

 2021 IDLDRC Sponsors